kent-map/kent/19c/19c-vaughan-stannard.md

   In Northampton Chronicle and Echo - Monday 25 September 1893 TS UCLA collection 100 box 119/13

 THE HOME OF JOHN STRANGE WINTER.
-Date: Saturday,  June 16, 1894
+Saturday,  June 16, 1894
 Publication: Newcastle Courant (1803) (Newcastle-upon-Tyne, England)Issue: 11448
   P.175 The duty of discontent
   THE WORLD OF WOMEN